WestMecCoding/Asteroid_Game/README.md

 # ASTEROID GAME PROJECT

+## step-8 branch

+In this step we will fire bullets when pressing the space bar.

+### QUESTIONS

+1. Why does the browser stop when i press space bar?
+The browser must have prevent default.
+Also, the space bar has to be a different event handler than the switch case for the ship handling.
+2. Why do the bullets fire so rapidly when we hold down the space bar.
+How do we prevent this behavior.

+## We need to create an object that holds the keypresses.

+We will extract some of the code from the index file into a main.js file that holds the event handlers.

 ## step-7 branch

 In this branch we will add rocket booster images to the back of the ship.